The Trap of Self-Sabotage

 You may be afraid of success for different reasons.
 For example, you’ve heard it from someone many years ago that one successful person had to sacrifice their romantic relationships or time spent with family, etc. for success.
 Or you’ve heard that you can’t have it all.
 Or you’ve heard that successful people work 24/7.
 Any of those thoughts can form limiting beliefs in your mind making you fear success.

-Another reason why you quit whatever you start may be fear of failure.
+Another reason why you quit whatever you start may be the fear of failure.
 For example, you fear to be fired or criticized, so you quit any new job whenever you start feeling insecure.

 Whether it’s denying a job offer, not applying for your dream job, not making any moves to start a relationship with a person you like or anything else like that, it’s self-sabotage.
 You feel insecure and not making further moves or refusing opportunities makes you feel in control.